roshanevala/ReHome-SriLanka/docs/README.md

 ## 📄 License & Usage

-This documentation is part of the ReHome Sri Lanka project.
+This documentation is part of the ReBuild Homes SriLanka project.

 **Purpose**: Help rebuild homes for disaster-affected families in Sri Lanka